rjmcf/HeirtombPostmortem/index.markdown

 Let's take stock of what just happened:
 1. There is now a tree.
 2. There are now enemies.
-3. There is an Outer Wilds style supernova.
+3. There is now an Outer Wilds style supernova.

 And we loved it!
 As a starting point, it felt great.
 It was roughly an hour and a quarter since the start, and we had what felt like the foundations of a very cool idea, with plenty of options for mechanics that would develop our theme.

 {% include captioned_image.html url="assets/time_trade_off.png" width="700" description="You have to decide what to spend your limited time doing" %}
-{% include captioned_image.html url="assets/time_is_short.png" width="700" description="Death is inevitable" %}
+{% include captioned_image.html url="assets/time_is_short.png" width="800" description="Death is inevitable" %}

 Time is short.
 Death is inevitable.
 There is too much to do.
 You have to look after yourself too.
 What a metaphor for life, huh?